 Every year on the last Saturday of July, over one million people gather along the banks of Tokyo’s Sumidagawa River to watch the fantastic fireworks display.
 This fireworks festival is said to be the oldest in the world, dating back to 1732.
 Ask any person from the Tokyo area to name one summer festival off the top of their head, and they will all say, 「隅田川花火大会」(Sumidagawa Hanabi Taikai).

 9. 相馬野馬追祭り (Soma Nomaoi Matsuri)

-For fans of Japanese Samurai, this festival is right up your alley.
-This event, aus back to the Edo period, celebrates the horse-breeding heritage of the northern Fukushima prefecture.
-It features horse-racing and competitions conducted by horsemen dressed in full Samurai armor and equipped with 刀 (Katana) swords.
+For fans of Japanese samurai, this festival is right up your alley.
+This event, dating back to the Edo period, celebrates the horse-breeding heritage of the northern Fukushima prefecture.
+It features horse-racing and competitions conducted by horsemen dressed in full samurai armor and equipped with 刀 (katana) swords.
 Think of it like Japanese jousting.

 10. みたままつり (Mitama Matsuri)

 From July 13th to the 16th, Tokyo’s famous war memorial shrine 靖国神社 (Yasukuni Jinja) holds its summer festival.
 Here, you can see crowds of people dressed in traditional 浴衣 (yukata) clothing and sample various festival foods from stalls, such as お好み焼き (okonomiyaki) and 焼きそば (yakisoba).
 At night, the shrine is lit with over 30,000 lanterns.

 Now that you know of 10 famous festivals in Japan, it’s time to come on over and attend one!
 Japanese festivals are one of the Earth’s greatest blessings, and to never have attended one is a great misfortune.
 I highly recommend attending a Japanese festival!